Skip to main content

 • Participants must be comfortable with participating in activities at heights from 10’ to 60’.

 • Participants must be in moderate to good health; active participation is required.
-Participants must be able to pull themselves along the cable, and slow themselves using a glove to create friction on the cable.
+Participants must be able to pull themselves along the cable and slow down using a glove to create friction on it.
 Participants should be able to walk at least one mile.

 • Participants must be able to understand and follow the guide’s instructions.